NavDevP/NavDevP/README.md

-<h2 align="left">Hi 👋, I'm Naval Plahha, A PHP developer with 5+ years of experience specializing in Laravel and Vue.js</h2>
+<h2 align="left">Hi 👋, I'm Naval, A PHP developer with 5+ years of experience specializing in Laravel and Vue.js</h2>

 ###